- Once the largest gold mine in America, Homestake Gold Mine has a rich history just waiting to be discovered.

 - Tours explore the mine and the historic town of Lead, South Dakota.

-Homestake Gold Mine is located at the east end of Main Street in Lead, South Dakota, about an hour from Rapid City.
+The Sanford Lab Homestake Visitor Center is located at the east end of Main Street in Lead, South Dakota, about an hour west of Rapid City in the northern Black Hills.